Katie Swan: 2023: WTA 1000 debut, Surbiton final

-2024–2025: Injury lay-off and comeback
+2024–2025: Injury lay-off and climbing back to the top 300

-A back injury limited Swan's tennis activity throughout 2024 with her taking part in only a handful of low-level ITF tournaments and withdrawing from several matches, before sitting out the entire second half of the year and contemplating retirement.
+A back injury limited Swan's tennis activity throughout 2024 with her taking part in only a handful of low-level tournaments and withdrawing from several matches, before sitting out the entire second half of the year and contemplating retirement.

-In June 2025, she won her first title in more than two and a half years at the ITF W15 San Diego, defeating Dejana Radanović in the final.
+In June 2025, she won her first title in more than two and a half years at the W15 San Diego, defeating Dejana Radanović in the final.
 Later that month, Swan was given a wildcard entry into qualifying at Wimbledon, but lost in the first round to Leyre Romero Gormaz.